shiehyaotsung/RaspberryPi3-AP/README.md

 sudo  bash RaspberryPi3-AP.sh   rPi3   raspberry  172.18.1  100  160

-After connect to AP , you can browse myrpi3:4567 or pi.rpi3.my:4567 and you will get your rPi3 IP .
+After connect to this rPi3 AP , you can browse myrpi3:4567 or pi.rpi3.my:4567 and you will get your rPi3 IP.

+If your arduino connects to this rPi3 AP, you can use "myrpi3" or "pi.rpi3.my" as the URL to pass data to the IoT server residing in this rPi3.

+Even if your rPi3 IP changes, you do not need to modify the IP in the arduino program.